vvilpas/twisteRL/rust/README.md

-# twisterl-rs
+# twisterl

-`twisterl-rs` provides the Rust core for the [TwisteRL](https://github.com/IBM/twisteRL) project.
+`twisterl` provides the Rust core for the [TwisteRL](https://github.com/IBM/twisteRL) project.
 It implements reinforcement learning primitives and a Python extension for high performance training and inference.

 ## Features